Welcome to the SunLife Equity Release report 2020

 2. Personal finances

-£4,417 represents the mean average of the cost of a burial and the cost of a cremation in the UK.
+£4,056 represents the average of the cost of a burial and the cost of a cremation in the UK.

 How do the over 50s feel about their finances?